AFM-analysis/nanite/docs/sec_rating_workflow.rst

 Generating the training set
 ===========================
-The training set consists only of the samples (features of each force-indentation curve) and the manual ratings.
+The training set consists only of the samples (features of each force-distance curve) and the manual ratings.
 It is stored as a set of small text files on disk.
 As described earlier, nanite comes with the predefined *zef18* training set.
 In this step, a user-defined training set will be generated for use with nanite.